seananderson/metafolio/inst/ms/ms.md

 ## Implications for salmon conservation

-Our results emphasize the importance of promoting ecological conditions that increase response diversity if stability is to be maintained in the face of environmental uncertainty.
+Our results emphasize the importance of promoting ecological conditions that promote diversity of environmental response to the environment if stability is to be maintained in the face of environmental uncertainty.
 This suggests three clear conservation actions.
 First, since habitat heterogeneity can lead to local adaptation [e.g.
 @fraser2011], our results emphasize the need to maintain a diversity of salmon habitat [@rogers2008].
 Second, if conservation actions must be prioritized, then our model suggests we should focus on populations that aren't spatially contiguous to maximize diversity of response to the environment.
-Third, our results demonstrate the advantages of avoiding structures that artificially remove response diversity.
+Third, our results demonstrate the advantages of avoiding structures that artificially remove diversity of environmental response.
 For salmon, dams are a prominent example [@mcclure2008a].
 Dams can have a double impact whereby their introduction selectively eliminates a large swath of contiguous habitat, perhaps analogous to our upper- or lower-half scenarios in Fig. \ref{f:sp}, and then mitigation